FluffoCJ/sortd/README.md

-# Sortd - Sort Your Downloads Folder into Subfolders
+# Sortd

+This is mostly a project for myself but its here if you want it.

 Arch Installation:
 ```bash